emissary-ingress/emissary/docs/howtos/cert-manager.md

 cert-manager is still required for DNS-01 challenges for wildcard domains and when using Ambassador OSS.

+**Note:** Cert-manager release v0.15 removed legacy CRD support.
+This document has been updated to use CRD standards specified in v0.15 and tested with Ambassador v1.4.2.

 ---

 Creating and managing certificates in Kubernetes is made simple with Jetstack's [cert-manager](https://github.com/jetstack/cert-manager).
 Cert-manager will automatically create and renew TLS certificates and store them in Kubernetes secrets for easy use in a cluster.
 Ambassador will automatically watch for secret changes and reload certificates upon renewal.